Tinkerforge/doc/en/source/Kits/WeatherStation/CSharpToButtonControl.rst

         UpdateSwitch();
     }

-At a first glance this approach seems convoluted, why can't we just call the Getter methods in the Update function or put the measurements in the queue during the callbacks?
+At a first glance this approach seems convoluted.
+Why can't we just call the Getter methods in the Update function or put the measurements in the queue during the callbacks?